High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Spectral properties

-The directly self-starting high-order implicit methods \cite{liDirectlySelfstarting2022} (DSUCIn) share similar spectral properties with SUCIn developed in this paper.
-In detail, except for the composite five-sub-step implicit methods, other sub-step methods between DSUCIn and SUCIn present the same spectral properties, and their comparisons are not thus given herein.
-However, for the composite five-sub-step members, SUCI5 and DSUCI5 \cite{liDirectlySelfstarting2022} provide different spectral properties and their comparisons are plotted in Fig.~\ref{fig:spd5}.
-As one can observe, the proposed SUCI5 method imposes less numerical dissipation and fewer period elongation errors than DSUCI5.
-Hence, the novel five-sub-step member outperforms DSUCI5 in terms of spectral properties.
+The directly self-starting high-order implicit methods \cite{liDirectlySelfstarting2022} (DSUCI$n$) share similar spectral properties to SUCI$n$ developed in this paper.
+In detail, except for the five-sub-step implicit schemes, other sub-step algorithms between DSUCI$n$ and SUCI$n$ present the same spectral properties and their comparisons are not thus given herein.
+For the five-sub-step members, SUCI5 and DSUCI5 \cite{liDirectlySelfstarting2022} provide different spectral properties and their comparisons are plotted in Fig.~\ref{fig:spd5}.
+As one can observe, the novel SUCI5 algorithm imposes less numerical dissipation and fewer period elongation errors than DSUCI5.
+Hence, the novel SUCI5 outperforms DSUCI5 in terms of spectral properties.